-Word gradually filtered to the west via a Pravda article that made it on to the internet.
+Word filtered to the west, where we first heard about him in our interview with Michael St Clair last year.
 Meanwhile, there had been a short piece about him in Nexus Magazine which had stirred up a huge amount of interest.

-On the trail of our documentary project on 2012, Project Camelot decided to travel to Russia to find Boriska and capture his testimony on camera.
+So Project Camelot decided to travel to Russia to find him.
 It seems we were the first westerners to have made the journey.
-On 8 October 2007, we were privileged to interview him with his mother, Nadya, near Moscow where Nadya had brought him to attend a special school for gifted children.
+On 8 October, we were privileged to interview him with his mother, Nadya, near Moscow where Nadya had brought him to attend a special school for gifted children.
 They live in a small one-roomed apartment.
 The father is absent.
 We will do all we can to help.